 This contemporary kitchen in McLean features a split level kitchen island that employs granite for the prep area (lower) and a tempered glass bar counter.

-Another trick Gilday designers have used successfully--when granite is specified--is to use two types of granite for their kitchen designs.
-This kitchen island has a split surface.
-It uses a black polished granite at the seating bar portion and another type for the prep area.
+Another trick Gilday designers have used successfully--when granite is specified--is to use two types of granite for their kitchen countertops.
+This kitchen island (photo below) has a split surface using two types of granite countertop.
+It uses a black polished granite for the seating area on the left side, and a traditional type of granite for the prep area.

 It is now quite common to see two and sometimes three different types of countertop surfaces in a remodeled kitchen.
 Kitchen designers are typically using one type of material at the center island and another for the perimeter cabinets.
 Sometimes there will be a third type of counter top material applied to a sideboard or banquette (built-in seating and table top).